purescript-halogen/purescript-halogen/README.md

 The main purpose of this repository is to continue evolving Halogen, making it faster and easier to use.
 Halogen is developed in the open on GitHub and we're grateful for community-contributed bugfixes and improvements.

-You can take part in improving Halogen by opening or participating in issues, opening pull requests to add new features, documentation, or tests, and by helping other Halogen users on Slack and Discourse.
+You can take part in improving Halogen by opening or participating in issues, opening pull requests to add new features, documentation, or tests, and by helping other Halogen users on Discord and Discourse.

 ### License & Credits